antlr/antlr4/doc/cpp-target.md

 For gcc and clang it is possible to use the `-fvisibility=hidden` setting to hide all symbols except those that are made default-visible (which has been defined for all public classes in the runtime).

 ### Memory Management
 Since C++ has no built-in memory management we need to take extra care.
 For that we rely mostly on smart pointers, which however might cause time penalties or memory side effects (like cyclic references) if not used with care.
 Currently however the memory household looks very stable.
-Generally, when you see a raw pointer in code consider this as being managed elsewehere.
+Generally, when you see a raw pointer in code consider this as being managed elsewhere.
 You should never try to manage such a pointer (delete, assign to smart pointer etc.).

+Accordingly a parse tree is only valid for the lifetime of its parser.
+The parser, in turn, is only valid for the lifetime of its token stream, and so on back to the original `ANTLRInputStream` (or equivalent).
+To retain a tree across function calls you'll need to create and store all of these and `delete` all but the tree when you no longer need it.

 ### Unicode Support
 Encoding is mostly an input issue, i.e. when the lexer converts text input into lexer tokens.
 The parser is completely encoding unaware.